ENROLLMENT BEGINS NOVEMBER 4TH FOR BAKERSFIELD COLLEGE’S SPRING SEMESTER

 When students connect to the SID waiting room, they are greeted by a host and co-host who evaluates the needs and determines the best expert available to assist.
 The student is then transferred to a private breakout room for further personalized service.

 Students’ responses to a survey in March revealed that about one in 10 students did not have adequate off-campus internet access while nearly a quarter of students use their cell phones as their primary device to access online course materials.
 In response, BC launched the Laptop Loaner to Learn Program to distribute and make Chromebooks available to students affected by the online transition.
-The program, based out of the college’s Financial Aid Department accepts applications for the Chromebooks and/or internet hotspots.
+The program, based out of the college’s Financial Aid Department accepts applications for the Chromebooks and/or internet hotspots (while supply lasts).
 Additionally, BC’s Financial Aid has been able to secure low cost internet access for qualifying students and BC’s IT Department is actively working to provide wifi for students in the southwest parking lot on campus.

 This past fall, the BC Foundation launched a new fund to augment the support already available through existing college programs.
 The Student Emergency Fund has helped students in a variety of critical ways, including short-term housing, electronic equipment and internet access for virtual learning.
 Grants are offered on a one-time basis to students who are nominated or identified through a staff or faculty member.
 Students are then invited to submit an application through Financial Aid, where the college can verify how the BC Student Emergency Fund can best augment the federal financial aid already available to the student.
 To bolster available funds, the BC Foundation Board of Directors committed to matching donations up to a total of $39,000.